dhanarajaK/hello-world/README.md

 For reference, here are few more quick details about what you can find in the repository.

 Dockerfile: this is meant to keep track of your environment.
 For example, this Dockerfile ensures that our environment has all of the requirements needed to run our model.
-You can manage, edit, and create new enviroments with the datmo env command.
-Each session you create with datmo will have a default environment associated with it.
+You can manage, edit, and create new enviroments with the [datmo env command](https://docs.datmo.com/commands/environment.html).
+You can learn more about environments with Docker on our [Datmo docs page](https://docs.datmo.com/guides/creating-your-environment.html)

-_datmo: visible datmo folder where the input information (data, snapshots, misc files) will go.

-_datmo/data: we store any data that you might use for the model.
-In this case, we are pulling data from a remote server and will populate this directory automatically while training.
-For other models, you will want to use the datmo dataset command to create, manage, or pull datasets from the remote server

-_datmo/snapshots: contains weights, statistics and files(visualizations) that are pulled in to be inputs for processing The commands and quick reference above is by no means meant to be comprehensive.
-Please refer to the CLI documentation for more details on the various Datmo commands to use and file structures present in Datmo.

 Happy Building :)